en

 There are several ways to obtain the necessary certificates for electronic document verification.
 Below, we’ll cover all of them, but whether any particular one is sufficient for passing particular certifications is left to your discretion.

-As of now, the ICAO PKD database has certificates from 95 states/entities, and the ICAO is working to get certificates from as many countries as possible.
+As of now, the ICAO PKD database has certificates from 109 states/entities, and the ICAO is working to get certificates from as many countries as possible.
 Despite the efforts, not every country is a PKD member.
-For instance, Portugal is not yet on the list.
+For instance, Portugal, Malta, and Guatemala aren’t yet on the list.

 How can businesses use the ICAO PKD for electronic document verification?